-Engagement with the online course is worth 15% of your final grade, divided between synchronous engagement (8%) and asynchronous engagement (7%).
+Engagement with the course is worth 16% of your final grade, divided between synchronous engagement (10%) and asynchronous engagement (6%).

-Synchronous elements of the course (online classes) will take place during the scheduled course time and students are required to attend in real-time.
+Synchronous elements of the course (both in-person and online classes) will take place during the scheduled course time and students are required to attend in real-time.
 Opportunities for synchronous engagement include:

-- Taking part in discussions during online classes by asking questions, responding to questions and polls, and reporting back to the class after break-out discussions - Taking part in case discussions and asking questions of the presenting group.
-To do this properly, you must read and reflect on the case being presented on any given week prior to coming to class. - Engaging in discussion and asking questions of guest speakers
+- Taking part in discussions by asking questions, responding to questions and polls, and reporting back to the class after break-out discussions.

+- Bringing "IS in the News" articles for the beginning of in-person classes. - Taking part in case discussions and asking questions of the presenting group.
+To do this properly, you must read and reflect on the case being presented on any given week prior to coming to class.

 Engagement marks will be based on both the quantity and quality of your synchronous contributions.
 Mere attendance without participation does not earn you any engagement marks.
-You may choose to engage by raising your hand and participating verbally, responding using non-verbal indicators as requested in class, or typing in the chat box.

-To help give credit for synchronous engagement, students should identify themselves using their full first and last name when signing in for online classes.
-You should also have your camera on and participate using video chat whenever possible.
-If you are absent from any synchronous component for a legitimate reason, you should indicate that to the instructor through e-mail so that you are not penalized for lack of engagement during that class.
+To help give credit for synchronous engagement, students should identify themselves:

+- Online during synchronous sessions using their full first and last name when signing in for online classes.
+You should also have your camera on and participate using video chat whenever possible. - In-person by bringing your name plate to class and displaying it in front of you.

+If you are absent from any synchronous component for a legitimate reason, you should notify the instructor through e-mail so that you are not penalized for lack of engagement during that class.